kitemakerhq/rest-docs/_api/workitem_put.md

     content: (Optional) The placement in the status column.
 One of ['top', 'bottom'].
 Defaults to 'top'

 content_markdown: |-
-  Creates a new work item and returns the content
+  Updates a new work item and returns the content.
+Only provided fields will be updated

-  201 Returns the work item
+  200 Returns the updated work item
   {: .success}

   #### Error codes